 Images For Use By Upgraded+ Only 

 “Feeling blue, Mr. Smith?
 Take two ‘cyan-ide’ tablets and call me in the morning.”

 "Good poem.
 It lacks something though, I do not know what that is!
 I do know it's missing something though!
 It will eventually get better and better though, and it's nothing to do with you, it's the inspiration!"

-Well, I’m relieved it ain’t me, though.
-But since I'm hangin' round sharpenin' shotguns, when that rogue 'Inspiration' tries pokin' his nose in again, he’d better put my name on it or I’ll stick this 12 gauge up his nose and make 'im cry.
+Though I’m relieved it ain’t me, though... but since I'm just sittin' here sharpenin' shotguns, when that rogue 'Inspiration' comes pokin' round my items again, he’d better put my name on it or I’ll stick this 12 gauge up his nose and make 'im cry a river.

 "I am probaly not that much of a help.
 All I want to say is actually This is great!
 Wait!
 Maybe you can change the last part?
 It sounded a little abrupt."

 Abrupt?
 Sounds more like a Ronco ad: “but wait, there’s more!
 Only $19.95 if you edit today!”

 "Some parts i couldnt understand because im a blonde but i got most of it. your imagery was alittle off because i couldnt really picture most of the parts in my mind."